StoyanChorbov/deliverease-mobile/README.md

-# deliverease-mobile
+# Deliverease Mobile
-A repo for the mobile version of deliverease
+A repository for the mobile version of Deliverease